OData/v3ProtocolDocument/OData.markdown

 ##### 7.2.3.1.1.
 Built-in Filter Operations #####

 OData supports a set of built-in filter operations, as described in this section.
-For a full description of the syntax used when building requests, see [OData URI Conventions](OData_URI_Conventions).
+For a full description of the syntax used when building requests, see [OData URL Conventions](OData_URL_Conventions).

 <table border="1">
       <tr>